Departments of Medicine, Epidemiology and Biostatistics, McGill University

 A case study

-Based on 50 MVIV patients, a 2024 publication “One-Year Outcomes of Transseptal Mitral Valve in Valve in Intermediate Surgical Risk Patients” in Circulation: Cardiovascular Interventions concluded in symptomatic patients with a failing mitral bioprosthes is that
+A 2024 publication “One-Year Outcomes of Transseptal Mitral Valve in Valve in Intermediate Surgical Risk Patients” in Circulation: Cardiovascular Interventions based on 50 MVIV patients, concluded in symptomatic patients with a failing mitral bioprosthesis that

 “Mitral valve-in-valve with a balloon-expandable valve via transseptal approach in intermediate-risk patients was associated with improved symptoms and quality of life, adequate transcatheter valve performance, & no mortality or stroke at 1-year follow-up.”